-The product is supplied in a sterile pack which should not be opened until required for insertion.
+The product is supplied in a sterile package which should not be opened until required for insertion.
 Each system should be handled with aseptic precautions.
 If the seal of the sterile envelope is broken, the system inside should be disposed of in accordance with local guidelines for the handling of biohazardous waste.
-Likewise, a removed Jaydess and inserter should be disposed of in this manner.
-The outer carton package and the inner blister package can be handled as household waste.
+Likewise, a removed Kyleena and inserter should be disposed of in this manner.

-To be inserted by a healthcare provider using aseptic technique (see section 4.2).
+To be inserted by a healthcare professional using aseptic technique (see section 4.2).